S3-working-group/s3-practical-guide/docs/all.md

 #### Related Concepts

-**Self-Governance**: People governing themselves within the constraints of a domain.
+**Self-Governance:** People governing themselves within the constraints of a domain.

-**Semi-Autonomy**: The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).
+**Semi-Autonomy:** The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).

-**Self-Organization**: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
+**Self-Organization:** Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
 In any organization or team, self-organization and external influence co-exist.

 Depending on the constraints set by the delegator, teams have more or less license to conduct governance and decide how they organize their operations, and are therefore more or less self-governing and self-organizing.